MatthijsKamstra/haxejs/README.md

 ![MacDown logo](img/macdown-logo-200.png)
-**MacDown** is created as a simple-to-use editor for Markdown documents.
+**MacDown** is a simple-to-use editor for Markdown documents.
 It renders your Markdown contents real-time into HTML, and display them in a preview panel.
 You can download it [here](http://macdown.uranusjr.com/).